Kwasi Kwarteng: Chancellor of the Exchequer (2022)

+In February 2024, Kwarteng announced that he would not seek re-election as an MP at the 2024 general election.

 Political views

 Kwarteng is considered a member of the right wing of the Conservative Party, and is a member of the Free Enterprise Group.

 Racial issues and colonialism

 Kwarteng's views on colonialism have been described by a PoliticsHome writer as "nuanced", stating that modern representation on historical events must be taken within historical context, "I think people should look at history with a bit more humility, and a little bit more critical inquiry.
-It’s very difficult not to have lots of preconceptions and lots of strongly held beliefs."
+It's very difficult not to have lots of preconceptions and lots of strongly held beliefs."

 When asked about his thoughts on removal of British Empire-era statues and monuments, including that of slave trader Edward Colston, Kwarteng called these "acts of vandalism".
 In an interview, Kwarteng stated many supporters of the Black Lives Matter movement and critics of British imperialism have a "cartoon-like view" of the past, arguing for a greater understanding of the complexities of British history.
 Reactions to his stances on racial and colonialism issues have ranged from support to opposition.
 On 26 September 2022, Labour Party MP Rupa Huq was suspended after calling Kwarteng "superficially black" in response to his comments.